 With tuned instruments, this is made of a fundamental frequency (the lowest frequency), which represents the musical note of the sound source.
-Above that fundamental, there are frequencies at integer multiples of the fundamental which are referred to as harmonics.
+Above that fundamental, there are frequencies at integer multiples of the fundamental, referred to as harmonics.
 The relative levels of these harmonics are responsible for the timbre of the sound.

-Either way, every sound source is made up of various frequencies (except the single frequency sine wave).
+Either way, every sound source comprises various frequencies (except the single frequency sine wave).
 The frequencies that make up a sound source have different strengths, which give the sound source its characteristic sound.

 The Sound Of The Human Voice